The following funding categories are available through the Annual Grants Program.

 • Youth is defined as a person 12-24 years of age.

-• Youth are involved from concept to delivery and are the key drivers of the project.
+• Project must demonstrate evidence of youth involvement from concept to delivery and are the key drivers of the project.

-• The project is led by youth with support from an organisation.
+• The project is either led by youth or involves youth with the support from a non-profit organisation/community group.

-• Out of school hours activities or events for young people outdoors, in parks or open spaces
+• Out of school hours activities or events for young people in community centres or in parks or open spaces, in suburbs and rural village locations within the Wagga Wagga Local Government Area.

-• Projects that encourage young people from diverse backgrounds, including but not limited to those with lived experience with disability, Wiradjuri or First Nations and LGBTQI+, to get involved in their local community
+• Projects that encourage and support young people from diverse backgrounds, including but not limited to those with lived experience with disability, First Nations, and LGBTQI+, to get involved in their local community.

-The purpose of the Small Business grant is to provide local businesses with the financial assistance they need in order to accelerate their business idea, create new jobs, or increase economic growth.
+The purpose of the Small Business category is to provide local businesses with the financial support they need to accelerate their business idea, create new jobs, or increase economic growth.
+The Community Strategic Plan 2040Objective is:

 Grant officer